MusaabShalaldeh/reading-notes/401ReadingNotes/class-10.md

 ### What is a Stack?

 -A stack is a data structure that consists of Nodes.
-Each Node references the next Node in the stack, but DOES NOT reference its previous.
+Each Node references the next Node in the stack but DOES NOT reference its previous.

 ### Common methods that a stack must have